Astrocal

 3. Check Availability

 Query available slots for a date range.
-This is a public endpoint — no auth required:
+This is a public endpoint with no auth required:

 The response contains available time slots grouped by date.